lyft/presto-gateway/README.md

 ```

 ### Add a selector
 To add a single selector, specify all relevant fields in the body.
+Resource group id should not be specified since the database should autoincrement it.
 ```$xslt
 curl -X POST http://localhost:8080/presto/selector/create \
- -d '{  "resourceGroupId": 1, \
+ -d '{
         "priority": 1, \
         "userRegex": "selector1", \
         "sourceRegex": "resourcegroup1", \